cuijiyao01/docker-k8s-training/docker/Exercise 2 - Container Lifecycle.md

 Create and run a new [busybox](https://hub.docker.com/_/busybox/) container.
 Make sure you let this container run interactively and connect a pseudo terminal to it.

-Inside your container, use the `top` find out which program is running as process with the PID 1 and if there are other processes.
-Do not exit from top, let it keep running.
+Inside your container, use the `top` command to find out which program is running as process with the PID 1 and if there are other processes.
+Do not exit from top, let it keep on running.

 ## Step 1: Detaching from containers

-Detach from your busybox container.
+Detach from your _busybox_ container.
 Check with `docker ps` what state your container is in and find out its ~~silly~~ friendly name.

 ## Step 2: Executing commands in containers

-Use the `docker exec` command to start another shell in your container.
+Use the `docker exec` command to start another shell (`/bin/sh`) in your container.
 Use `ps` to find out how many programs are running in your container now.
 Once finished, detach from your container again.

 ## Step 3: Reattaching to Containers